 The first person to both sail around the UK (albeit using the Forth and Clyde Canal) and write a book about it was the slightly deranged Lieutenant E Middleton, writes Charles Warlow.

 The Cruise of the Kate is a classic, but heavy-going.
-Since then hundreds musty have done this trip, some racing, but most taking their time to export out coastline and contemplate.
+Since then hundreds must have done this trip, some racing, but most taking their time to explore our coastline and contemplate.

-A few have written, in the best of which the authors have also had something interesting to say about themselves, like Libby Purves in One Summer’s Grace (1989), and Jonathan Raban in Coasting: A Private Voyage (1987).
+A few have written about their exploits, and the best of these authors have had something interesting to say about themselves, like Libby Purves in One Summer’s Grace (1989), and Jonathan Raban in Coasting: A Private Voyage (1987).

 1. Do not – repeat, not – go through the Caledonian Canal, because if you do you will miss probably the best part of the trip, most of the west coast of Scotland and the Hebrides, as well as all of Orkney and Shetland.